 You have two options to choose from when growing oregano outdoors:

-1. plant directly onto soil, or
+- Plant directly onto soil, or

-2. use a container - with drainage!
+- Use a container - with drainage!

 If you prefer planting directly onto soil, you can use potting mixes you can buy from stores or online, or you can also create your own.
 In this blog, we explained how to create your own potting mix.
 Just remember that even though herbs such as oregano are “Light Feeders” they still need nutrient-rich soil, so if you don’t have that, you can also look into incorporating plant foods or fertilizers.

-We prefer using containers as we have more control over the growth of herbs by using this method. iI you opt for containers, they should have good drainage as herbs such as oregano thrive well in this kind of environment.
+We prefer using containers as we have more control over the growth of herbs by using this method.
+If you opt for containers, they should have good drainage as herbs such as oregano thrive well in this kind of environment.

 If you’re not sure what size of pot or container to use for your herbs, check this out.